 At St Mary’s we take E-safety very seriously.
 Within our school, our internet access is filtered to safeguard children against inappropriate websites and online content.
 Furthermore, all activity on the school network is monitored to ensure the safety of all and to prevent misuse of the internet.

 E-safety is taught throughout the school, both discretely and within other elements of the wider curriculum.
+Annual refreshers are provided for the children using Purple Mash alongside celebrating E-Safety Day as a school each February.
 All of our pupils have an individual login which they need to access the school computers.
 We use this as an opportunity to teach the children the importance of keeping passwords safe and of accountability.

-Staff are kept up to date with E-safety issues through regular training.
+Staff are kept up to date with E-safety through regular training and Purple Mash.